tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.layers.md

 - string, name of the optimizer like 'SGD', 'Adam', see OPTIMIZER_CLS_NAMES for full list.
 E.g. `optimize_loss(..., optimizer='Adam')`.
-- function, takes learning rate `Output` as argument and must return `Optimizer` instance.
+- function, takes learning rate `Tensor` as argument and must return `Optimizer` instance.
 E.g. `optimize_loss(..., optimizer=lambda lr: tf.train.MomentumOptimizer(lr, momentum=0.5))`.
   Alternatively, if `learning_rate` is `None`, the function takes no